Gizra/og/README.txt

 UPGRADING FROM 4.7 TO 5.0
 -----------------
 - In order to support the new 'as many node access modules as desired' feature of core, much has changed.
 A full update path to the new database configuration has been provided.
 However, not every scenario has been tested.
 Please backup your database before upgrading.
 Also, please report successes or failures with the update via http://drupal.org/project/issues/og or send email to Moshe Weitzman (see bottom of this file).
 - The og_basic module has been deprecated.
-You may should delete it, or move it from your og directory.
+You should delete it.
-- When you perform an update, og will create a custom node type for you.
+- When you perform an update, og will create try to create a custom node type for you.
+This code sometimes fails though (help wanted).
 You may manage it afterwards at admin/content/types.
 - Views.module is now required (and views_rss).

 THEMES